Cubeir/Vanilla-RTX-App/README.md

 - `RTX Reactor`
 [RTX Reactor](http://minecraftrtx.net/reactor) is joining the Vanilla RTX App down the road, the window currently hosts its development news.

-## Resource Pack Tuner & Management Tools
+## Tuner + Resource Pack Management Tools

-The Vanilla RTX App includes tools to tune Vanilla RTX or any other RTX or Vibrant Visuals resource pack according to your preferences.
-Tuning options each use algorithms designed to preserve the PBR textures' composition, making it difficult to derail a pack's intended look while nudging it in your preferred direction.
-Changes are made to a resource pack's files are permanent, however, the whole tuning process works together with the app's other resource pack management features to keep the experience streamlined/quickly reversible, for instance, you can quickly export your resource packs to keep a backup before tuning them, and if you aren't satisfied with the results, reimport them through the app.
-Or in case of Vanilla RTX resource packs, simply hit their Reinstall button from `Get latest RTX packs` menu.
+The Vanilla RTX App includes tools to tune Vanilla RTX, or any other RTX or Vibrant Visuals resource pack, to your preferences.
+Each tuning option uses an algorithm designed to preserve a PBR texture's original composition, making it hard to derail a pack's intended look while still nudging it in your preferred direction.
+Changes made to a resource pack's files are permanent.

+Tuning is built to work alongside the app's other resource pack management features, so the whole process stays safe and easy to reverse: export a pack to back it up before tuning it, then, if you're not happy with the result, reimport the backup through the app.
+For Vanilla RTX specifically, it's even simpler — just hit Reinstall from the `Get latest RTX packs` menu.

 ![vanilla-rtx-app-pack-selection-menu](https://github.com/user-attachments/assets/0b2dadce-a7ac-4d08-b44c-5c93618bcd02)